 Mafule is passionate about leadership and facilitating access of young people from underserved communities in South Africa to higher education institutions, and improving their retention, success and completion of their studies.
 He is co-founder of Faculty of Best Advisory and is the author of “A Learner’s Guide to Academic Success” book.
 The Leadership Communication doctoral program will play a critical role in Mafule’s research in exploring ways in which non-profits and higher educational institutions can work together to help improve access, retention, success and completion of young people in higher educational institutions.

-Current Work: Candidate for Topeka City Council, Adjunct Instructor of Leadership Studies at Fort Hays State University, Public Speaking Graduate Teaching Assistant at Kansas State University, Publisher of Free State Kansas
+Current Work: Candidate for Topeka City Council; Adjunct instructor, Leadership Studies at Fort Hays State University; Graduate teaching assistant, public speaking, Kansas State University; Publisher, Free State Kansas

 In William's research, he intends to continue exploring the dynamics of network leadership, transformational leadership, risk leadership, citizen-driven journalism, experiential and wilderness education, workplace culture and satisfaction, theories of human motivation, and land management policy.
 He chose the Leadership Communication program because it allows him to pair his graduate studies in organizational leadership and strategic communication.
 The interdisciplinary nature of the program enables him to take courses related to his research interests offered by other programs and departments.